Grammar & Formatting

 Numbers

-Write out numbers 1–10 (for example, "five") unless you are providing an example of data that is being entered into the system (in which case you would also italicize the number).
+Write out numbers 1–10 (for example, "five") unless you are providing input examples (in which case, also italicize the number).

 Five customers